AmadeusQQ/behavioral-cloning/README.md

     - Track 1, anti-clockwise, center

 Total samples: 21807

 Total images: 65421

 # design-model
-Use the NVIDIA model as the base architecture.
+Implement the NVIDIA model as the base architecture.
+Take in a (160, 320, 3) color image as input and output the steering angle as a float.

 NVIDIA model
 - Source: https://arxiv.org/pdf/1604.07316v1.pdf